-I’m sure you’ve heard of Foundation Fieldbus (FF), one of the many protocols available to connect your field devices.
+I’m sure you’ve heard of the Foundation Fieldbus network communication protocol (FF), one of the many protocols available to connect your field devices.
 This system uses a digital, multidrop, serial two-way communication to connect your devices.

-The old Fieldbus Foundation, now known as FieldComm Group, developed this protocol to replace our old friend analog.
+The old Fieldbus Foundation, now known as FieldComm Group, developed this protocol to replace analog connections.
 The group created it to work for all types of industries, and it has become popular in petrochemical, refining, nuclear, and other segments.

-Today, FF has to fight for its spot in a new application against newer protocols that have begun popping up in the automation world.
+Today, FOUNDATION Fieldbus has to fight for its spot in a new application against newer protocols that have begun popping up in the automation world.
 However, the protocol still brings a lot of benefits and unique features that can improve your process control.

 Let’s find out how it works, how to use it, and its pros and cons.